10033908/F2FS-J/README.md

 ## ClearLinux
 If you have a Clear Linux environment that is consistent with the experimental environment of the thesis, you need to pay attention to the following matters.

-### Ensure filebench support a large number of files.
+### Ensure filebench support a large number of files
 - Download filebench from: wget https://phoenixnap.dl.sourceforge.net/project/filebench/1.5-alpha3/filebench-1.5-alpha3.tar.gz
 - uzip filebench: sudo tar -zxf filebench-1.5-alpha3.tar.gz -C /usr/local
 - cd /usr/local